Updated: Apr 21

 Evernote—for those of you who haven’t used Evernote, I couldn’t recommend it enough.
 It is such a fantastic way to organize everything you have in one place for easy reference.
 Using it for homeschool allows you to save photos, keep bookwork, files for planning, and even specific webpages and online information for future use.

 You can get the program on your computer and then the app on your phone so you can always have information handy and easily upload files and photos wherever you are.
 Another thing I love about Evernote is the ease of finding everything by use of “notebooks” and tags to find whatever you are looking for.
+(And no I get no compensation for your getting Evernote, I just genuinely like it).

 Digital apps for on-the-go record keeping—I haven’t done a lot of record keeping using the various apps that are now available but I have heard some homeschool friends mention apps such as KeptMe and Cozi.
 One I have tried though, which was good, was an app called Daylio.